agathisproject/pinus-flexilis/docs/CLI.md

 - after USB connection, the MC responds with the prompt line for the default service user or *password?* for normal service user
 - after the normal service user is validated, the prompt line is displayed
 - the prompt line displays the available commands for the current level
+- the commands have a hierarchical structure - use *up* command to go up one level

 #### 1.1